-Yeast infection also called as candidiasis, is a quite common female condition.
+Yeast infection also called candidiasis, is a quite common female condition.
 It is mostly related to the fungus Candida which is a naturally developing microorganism in the vaginal area.
 The bacteria, Lactobacillus maintain its growth and keep it in check.
 But in case there is an imbalance in the system, the bacteria will be ineffective.
-This would lead to overgrowth of the yeast that causes the yeast infections.
+This would lead to overgrowth of the yeast that causes yeast infections.

 Not every woman demonstrates obvious symptoms during a yeast infection, particularly in the case where the infection is minor.